Editing, Coaching,

 For Returning Clients:

-If you want to continue working with your editor / coach after your initial session, you can book more time with them, either another two-hour package, or you can talk to them about a longer session (which can also be booked here, though you should clarify the number of hours needed with them first).
-Please note: Before purchase of more than 2 hours, you MUST touch base with your editor/coach and make sure they are available for the work you'd like to do.
-All coordination must happen first with them.
-If you would like review and/or editing of a longer manuscript project, you must receive an estimate from the editor you are working with before payment is made.
+• If you want to continue working with your editor / coach after your initial session, you can book more time with them, either another 2-hour package, or you can talk to them about a longer session (which can also be booked and payed for here, via the Make a Payment link at the bottom of this page, though this must be something you first discuss and agree upon with them.
+All coordination must happen first with your editor.
+In essence, if you would like review and/or editing of a longer manuscript project, you must receive an estimate (and a green light to pay) from the editor you are working with before payment is made.

 Joy Baglio